 Another route is through the Investor Program.
 If you choose this, you can invest about 500,000 EUR in a Governmental Bond Portfolio for an investment period of five years with no further payment required.
 At the end of the five-year period, the full amount will be returned to you without any accrued interest.

 After investing, your residence will be granted in six to nine months.
-Your citizenship can also be fast-tracked within just two years for a higher investment amount.
 Having a Bulgarian residence permit also grants you visa-free travel within the Schengen zone.

 Investing is relatively simple if you have the money.
 This may be your best option if you don’t want to worry about the extra red tape to gaining second residencies in the EU.